What is Black Ombre Hair?

 She continues, “anyone considering this color would be recommended to have their color retouched on a 5-6 week basis.
 A personalized color shampoo/conditioner would also be recommended (Pureblends).
 Also, Olaplex is a must when doing colors like this.”

 Light Brown to Black Reverse Ombre

 This reverse light brown to black ombre hair color was created by hairstylist Jessica Woodason of Terre Haute, IN.

 “I started by giving her babylights through the top to create more contrast and blended down to a level 2N on her ends,” she explains.

 This shade of black ombre is great for a woman who wants something different from the norm and doesn’t want to damage their hair with a lot of bleach.
-You will want to use a sulfate-free color shampoo and conditioner to keep your color fresh!
-Woodason recommends a silkening mist or serum, depending on your hair texture, to keep it shiny.
+Use a sulfate-free color shampoo and conditioner to keep your color fresh!
+If you want a luscious chocolate hue, apply hair oil or silkening mist/serum for a shinier finish.

 Black to Brown Ombre

 “I love this ombre look for my darker natural-colored clients with straight hair.
 It’s actually one of my favorite tones to work with,” says stylist and colorist Becky Pedersen of South Jordan, UT.

 Pedersen wants you to keep in mind that it’s a very warm tone.
 “Make sure that tone fits your skin.
 I love this black to brown ombre it’s very low-maintenance with the root shadow/ombre effect,” she adds.
 “I always recommend a hydrating shampoo/conditioner with any of my Ombre clients to help keep the shine after lightening the hair.”

 Black to Red Ombre with Highlights